mistycheney/MouseBrainAtlas/doc/GUIGuide.md

 # Create/modify annotations using the graphical interface

-There are two ways to place annotation on images.
+There are two ways to manipulate annotation on images.

 ## Method 1: 3-D reconstruction from manually drawn contours.